 Family Play Hours: Sun-Thurs: 9am – 5pm, Fri-Sat: 9am – 8pm

 Details: This is one museum where kids are encouraged to be active.
 With exhibits like the scramble, kids are sure to be tired out by the time they are done.
 The downside is parking, but if you live close enough to bus, this is a pretty good deal.

-Details: You wouldn’t think “indoor playground” when thinking about the Crayola Experience, but it has the Color Playground for bigger kids and a tot area as well as all the craft stations.
+Details: You wouldn’t think “indoor play structure” when thinking about the Crayola Experience, but it has the Color Playground for bigger kids and a tot area as well as all the craft stations and kids activities.